Lisp: Speech therapy

 Using either or both methods, the repetition of consistent contexts allows the student to align all the necessary processes required to properly produce language; language skills (ability to formulate correct sounds in the brain: What sounds do I need to make?), motor planning (voicing and jaw and tongue movements: How do I produce the sound?), and auditory processing (receptive feedback: Was the sound produced correctly?
 Do I need to correct?).

 A student with an articulation or lisp disorder has a deficiency in one or more of these areas.
 To correct the deficiency, adjustments have to be made in one or more of these processes.
 The process to correct it is more often than not, trial and error.
 With so many factors, however, isolating the variables (the sound) is imperative to getting to the result faster.

 A phonetically consistent treatment strategy means practicing the same thing over and over.
 What is practiced is consistent and does not change.
 The words might change, but the phoneme and its positioning is the same (say, sip, sill, soap, ...).
 Thus, successful correction of the disorder is found in manipulating or changing the other factors involved with speech production (tongue positioning, cerebral processing, etc.).
 Once a successful result (speech) is achieved, then consistent practice becomes essential to reinforcing correct productions.

 When the difficult sound is mastered, the student will then learn to say the sound in syllables, then words, then phrases and then sentences.
 When a student can speak a whole sentence without lisping, attention is then focused on making correct sounds throughout natural conversation.
-Towards the end of the course of therapy, the student will be taught how to monitor his or her own speech, and how to correct as necessary.
+Towards the end of the course of therapy, the student will be taught how to monitor their own speech, and how to correct as necessary.
 Speech therapy can sometimes fix the problem, but in some cases speech therapy fails to work.